Plant This, Not That

 Periwinkle, also known as Vinca, is a flowering plant that's commonly sold as an ornamental ground cover.
 The plants are grown for their attractive glossy, green foliage, as well as their white, pink, and red flowers.
 They are heat and drought tolerant, and provide thick, attractive foliage.
 Though as beautiful and harmless as Periwinkle may seem, it is a non-native and very invasive species.
 The plant, which is native to Europe and Asia, has invaded natural areas throughout the eastern U.S., displacing native herbaceous and woody plant species.

-Rather than planting the non-native perwinkle, plant native frogfruit instead.
+Rather than planting the non-native periwinkle, plant native frogfruit instead.

-Consider planting another ornamental ground cover, frogfruit (also known as fogfruit), which is native to the southern United States.
+Consider planting another ornamental ground cover, frogfruit, which is native to the southern United States.
 A perennial in cool climates and an evergreen in warmer climates, it spreads horizontally by runners that will root into the soil where they lay on the ground.
 Like Periwinkle, it is a hardy plant, being both drought and flooding tolerant, that spreads vigorously which makes it an excellent groundcover.
 It boasts beautiful purple, pink and white flowers.

 Bonus: Frogfruit makes a great nectar source for butterflies and bees!